organization-of-doge/.github/profile/README.md

 https://discord.gg/s5FEBBkwAn

-### How come the game, xxxxx doesn't work like intended!
+### How come the game/app *insert name here* doesn't work as intended!
-Some games use what is called app data.
+Some applications use something called app data.
 App Data is a string coded into most communities that allow games to communicate with them.
 Most of these strings have not been found by data-miners or reverse engineerers.
 If/when those strings are found, we'll be sure to implement them into our API.
-Another factor that could affect game's is game patching.
-Some game's had Miiverse completely patched out of them in an update.
+Another factor that could affect games is patches, as some games had Miiverse completely patched out of them in an update.

 ### What about Pretendo?
 Pretendo is a seperate revival service that revives Miiverse, as well as most other online services for the Wii U and 3DS.
 Aquamarine only revives Miiverse.